amil41337-crypto/sigma-wasm/FULLSTACK_RUST_FOR_SIGMAS.md

 ## Adding New Endpoints

 One of the key benefits of this architecture is how easy it is to add new endpoints.
-Here's a step-by-step guide using the `wasm-preprocess` endpoint as an example:
+Here's a step-by-step guide.
+We'll show examples for both WASM-based endpoints and Transformers.js-based endpoints.

 ### Step 1: Create a New Rust Crate